Student WellbeingAdd to Favourites

 The school’s Guiding Principles are at the heart of all Senior Years Programs and the activities the students interact in, aim to develop an awareness of these within a school, local and global community.

-Senior Years programs that support wellbeing include Imagine, 4 the Future and Australian Business Week, an initiative which is run jointly with Knox Grammar School.
+Senior Years programs that support wellbeing include Imagine, 4 the Future and Be the Change Agent: A Design Thinking Challenge, which is run jointly with Knox Grammar School.
 There are additional opportunities through the Global Experience Program, for students to participate in cultural exchanges and overseas Tours and Immersions.
 The sequential Camp Program provides further opportunities for the development of self-reliance, teamwork, leadership, initiative and responsibility, and students are encouraged through the challenges of experiential learning and new adventures.